cxnub/fas-mgmt-system/README.md

 2. Create the database

-   Connect to the Postgres server and create a database named `fas_mgmt_system`.
+   Use [pgAdmin](https://www.pgadmin.org/) or any other preferred method to connect to the Postgres server and create a database called
+   `fas_mgmt_system`.

-4. Run database migrations
+3. Run database migrations
    ```bash
    migrate -source file://internal/adapter/storage/postgres/migrations -database postgres://postgres:password@localhost/fas_mgmt_system?sslmode=disable up
    ```
    Edit the database connection details if needed.

-5. Create a copy of the .env.example file and rename it to .env
+4. Create a copy of the .env.example file and rename it to .env

    ```bash
    cp .env.example .env